t081as/Mjolnir/README.md

 #### Test
     > ./build.ps1

-The script will report if the tests succeeded; the coverage report will be located in the directory *./src/Mjolnir.Tests/bin/Debug/Coverage/*.
+The script will report if the tests succeeded; the coverage report will be located in the directory *./output/coverage/*.

 #### Build
+    > ./build.ps1 --configuration Release

+The script will report if the build succeeded; the libraries will be located in the directories *./src/../bin/Release*.

+#### Generate packages
-    > ./build.ps1 --configuration=Release
+    > ./build.ps1 --configuration Release --target Pack

-The libraries will be located in the directory *./src/Mjolnir/bin/Release* if the build succeeds.
+The nuget packages will be located in the directory *./output* if the build succeeds.

 ## Usage
 The documentation of this library can be found here: [https://tobiaskoch.gitlab.io/Mjolnir/](https://tobiaskoch.gitlab.io/Mjolnir/)